 SEO-friendly ecommerce websites

 There is no point in having a store nobody visits.
-Make sure your store is build out with SEO in mind
+Make sure your store is built out with SEO in mind, as it’s one of the best sales channels for ecommerce brands and will deliver significant ROI.

 Keyword research for your new online store